ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 ---
 title: "Quantum designs: faster averaging over quantum states and unitaries"
-subtitle: "A common task in life is calculating the average of some quantities.
-The average is the most common and intuitive statistic every human learns and uses.
-Unitary designs allow us to compute averages over unitaries faster than doing Monte Carlo integration.
-In this post, we build some intuition about unitary designs and how they relate to integrals over the unitary group."
+subtitle: "In order to calculate, say the mean, of a random variable we need a large number of samples.
+Sometimes we need to calculate the mean of a function over (randomly chosen) quantum states or unitaries requiring a large number of the latter.
+Quantum designs allow us to compute said mean using far fewer samples."
 layout: default
-date: 2023-08-25
+date: 2024-02-28
 keywords: unitary designs, integration over the unitary group
 toc: true
 published: false